HEASARC/sciserver_cookbooks/quick-start.md

 When running this notebook inside Sciserver, make sure the HEASARC data drive is mounted when initializing the Sciserver compute container. <a href='https://heasarc.gsfc.nasa.gov/docs/sciserver/'>See details here</a>.
 <br><br>
 <b>Running Outside Sciserver:</b><br>
-This notebook runs in the heasoftpy conda environment on Sciserver.
+This notebook runs in the (heasoft) conda environment on Sciserver.
 If running outside Sciserver, some changes will be needed, including:<br>
-&bull; Make sure heasoftpy and heasoft are correctly installed (<a herf='https://heasarc.gsfc.nasa.gov/docs/software/lheasoft/'>Download and Install heasoft</a>).<br>
+&bull; Make sure heasoftpy and heasoft are correctly installed (<a href='https://heasarc.gsfc.nasa.gov/docs/software/lheasoft/'>Download and Install heasoft</a>).<br>
 &bull; Unlike on Sciserver, where the data is available locally, you will need to download the data to your machine.<br>
 </div>